giorgio-tran/giorgio-tran.github.io/projects/Phonebook.md

   - Express
   - Heroku
   - Github
-summary: "A responsive CRUD application that I developed in FullStackOpen"
+summary: "A responsive CRUD application that I developed in FullStackOpen."
 ---

 This is a web application that I created through FullStackOpen.
 The project helped me learn how to design a CRUD application with the modern MERN tech stack.